dotnetprojects/SVGImage/Tests/Readme.md

 ## About Tests
-This the test samples directory.
+This is the test samples directory.